Dan-Bunkering Refutes Sanctions Busting Claims

 Comprehensive compliance: guides trading.
 File image/Pixabay.

-In a statement sent to the Danish media, Danish bunkering company Dan-Bunkering refutes allegations made in a report by Danish media organisation DR that the company was involved in a breach of European Union (EU) sanctions on trade.
+In a statement sent to Ship & Bunker, Danish bunkering company Dan-Bunkering refutes allegations made in a report by Danish media organisation DR that the company was involved in a breach of European Union (EU) sanctions on trade.

 The statement asserts that Dan-Bunkering has not violated EU sanctions and that it has not supplied jet fuel or other products to Syria which would put it in breach of EU sanctions.